antonmry/jexler/side/guide/guide.md

 If you want to try it out and play with jexler immediately:

 * Get the jexler source from github: [https://github.com/jexler/jexler](https://github.com/jexler/jexler)
-* Install Java 7 and Gradle
+* Install the Java 7 JDK and Gradle
 * `gradle demo`
 * Open [http://localhost:9080/](http://localhost:9080/) in a web browser
 * See the README at github for alternatives...